igor84/igor84.github.io/content/blog/mixins-in-zig.md

 work.
 On the other hand that amount of compiled code will most likely be insignificant in any kind of useful program so there are very limited cases where that size might be a factor.

+Also note that Zig compiler will only generate code for definitions that are actually used by the program and not for every possible definition which also reduces this problem a lot.

 What do you think about this pattern?
 Do you see any other downsides to using it?
-If you interested in discussing it join us on [Ziggit](https://forum.ziggit.dev/t/mixins-in-zig/) forum.
+If you interested in discussing it join us on [Ziggit](https://forum.ziggit.dev/t/mixins-in-zig/208/) forum.